xovox/RetroTink-Setup/README.md

 - [x] On End script sets us back to default timings
 - [ ] On Start script checks for per-game timings
 - [ ] Scripts need to work well with other RetroPie projects I'm working on
+- [ ] Get rid of env, everything should be discrete scripts in $HOME/RetroPie/scripts/
+- [ ] hdmiTimings needs to be smart enough to see if we're running on a CRT

 * Ansible Installer
 - [ ] Update config.txt